recursivefunk/blockflow/README.md

 ## Usage
 ```
-liq -s path/to/src
+blockflow -s path/to/src
 ```

 The above generates the documentation in the default directory.
 To learn more about available options just type the command itself

 ```
-liq
+blockflow
 ```

+Still very alpha-ish at the moment.
 More docs and features coming soon.